mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 				- Both tumour suppressor genes
 				- Both involved in DNA damage repair
 				- Mutated genes are risk factors for breast cancer
-				- 60% breast cancers have nr
+				- 60% breast cancers have BRCA1 or 2 mutation
+				- Up to